Is THC really just the recreational cannabinoid? And what about CBD..is it really all its cracked up to be?

 THC is the primary psychoactive phytocannabinoid in cannabis, meaning that THC can produce a feeling of euphoria, and the intoxicating effects of cannabis are mainly associated with THC.
 For medical purposes, the goal is not to experience intoxication or euphoria, and most negative side effects are dose dependant.
-THC may be used with sleep disorders, muscle spasticity, chronic pain, nausea/vomiting and appetite stimulation.
+Check out potential conditions or symptoms THC may be helpful with here.

 Most short-term side effects of THC (euphoria, dizziness, dry mouth, etc.) are usually dose dependant and can be mitigated in most patients through slow titration and by building their THC tolerance over time.
 Patients canals use medical products that have small amounts of THC (or by using a tactic called “microdosing”) Long term effects of THC are still being studied, but we do know that certain molecules in cannabis can have affects on basic motor coordination to more complex executive function tasks, such as the ability to plan, organise, solve problems, make decisions, remember, and control emotions and behaviour.
 These deficits differ in severity depending on the quantity, recency, age of onset and duration of use.
 You can read more about the acute and long term effects of cannabis use here.